The Bible calls it the “Kingdom of God”. Jesus taught a lot about it.

-So one is not going to have a clue about this “spiritual kingdom” unless they have had a new birth, a second birth, a birth of the spirit, if you will.
+So one is not going to have a clue about this “spiritual kingdom” unless they have had a new birth, a second birth, a birth of the spirit if you will.
 Not only will one not be able to understand the kingdom, they will also not be able to enter into the spiritual kingdom without the second birth.
-Jesus makes this clear in verse five.
+Jesus makes this clear also in verse five.
 “Most assuredly, I say to you, unless one is born of water and the Spirit, he cannot “enter” the kingdom of God.”

 This being “born of the Spirit” is a mystery, so don’t try to completely figure it out.
-Jesus taught us this in verse eight.
+Jesus taught this in verse eight.
 “The wind blows where it wishes, and you hear the sound of it, but cannot tell where it comes from and where it goes.
 So is everyone who is born of the Spirit.”
 It’s a mystery.

-My definition of the Spiritual Kingdom is, ” the realm of God in which He the Spirit moves and has it’s being (operates).
+My definition of the Spiritual Kingdom is, ” the realm of God in which He the Spirit moves and has its being (operates).

 If we have received the Spirit of God within us, then “the kingdom of God is within us” (also meaning, “in our midst”).
 So, not only inside us, but moving in our midst.
 This is the part that I like to see.
-I just don’t like to see the Spirit bottled up just for me.
+I just don’t like to see the Spirit bottled up just for me and my benefit.
 No, I like to see it out and about, moving in and through me.
 I like to observe the Spirit working.
 Moving upon people.
 Drawing people.
 Moving them like a magnet.
 Talk about power!

 Last week, the Spirit was moving upon me to share about the “Spiritual Kingdom”.
 This was two days before Christmas.
 People were going everywhere, shopping and buying gifts.
 The sidewalks were packed with people.
 As the Spirit went out, people began to slow down to listen to the Spirit.
 It was awesome.
 One younger guy, caught my eye as he did “figure eights” in front of me several times.
 People lingered around to hear what was being said.
-Their spirits were trying to get ahold of God’s Spirit.
+Their spirits were trying to get a hold of God’s Spirit.
 The Holy Spirit speaks to their spirit.
 It’s spirit to spirit, so to speak.

 I am becoming more aware of the power of The Spirit.
 When the Spirit is moving or speaking, people take notice.
 Just today, I was talking to a brother on the corner, and all I did was mention the word “spirit”, and this lady that past by, turned back and looked at us to hear what was being said.

-Just like, “flesh and blood cannot inherit the kingdom of God” literally, but also, it can’t spiritually.
+Just like, “flesh and blood cannot inherit the kingdom of God” literally, also it can’t spiritually.
 It’s God’s spirit in us doing the work.
 This flesh is just the carcass, and someday it’s going back to the dust.
 That is as far as it goes.
 It’s the “Spirit that gives life, the flesh profits nothing”.

 If the Spirit is working, there is going to be demonstration (manifestation).
 And it’s going to be powerful.
-It’s going to resemble, “otherworldly”.
+It’s going to resemble “otherworldly”.

 PREACHING THE KINGDOM OF GOD: